 Both are my friends.
 One, I genuinely worry about.
 I wonder if she’ll pull out of her depression; the other, I am inspired by.
 The biggest difference between them is their attitude.

 Negative Thought Habits

-So, what creates an attitude?
+To understand how to change a bad attitude, you need to understand what creates an attitude.
 At what point in our lives do we develop our attitude?
 And do we actually have the power to change it?

 I don’t know much about the childhood of either of these two people.
 I only know that at some point in their lives they formed a habit.
 One formed the habit of a victim.
 She told me stories of being treated poorly by her former employer and how her spouse mistreated her.
 She said her children don’t understand her or care about her and she believes she has no friends.